 “Are you sure?” one queried, glancing at one of his associates.

 “She’s definitely the one.”
 Another reassured his partner, then turned and muttered under his breath.
 A faint blue glow could be seen from behind, and then he turned back to his companions.
 “It’s ready.”
 He stated.

 Carefully lifting Buffy’s hand, he held it in his and motioned for the others.
 They also held out their hands, so that all five occupants of the park were clasping hands over Buffy’s unconscious form.

 The one gripping Buffy’s hand, apparently the leader, looked at a watch on his other wrist and started a whispered count down.
 “Five… four… three…”

-Buffy suddenly shot up “Angel” she whispered hopelessly into the night, still reliving the moment in which she had lost him forever.
+Buffy suddenly shot up “Angel!” she whispered hopelessly into the night, still caught in the nightmare, reliving the moment in which she had lost him forever.

-She noticed the dark figures surrounding her a second too late to pull away.
-She felt a jerk in her stomach and the whole group disappeared, leaving the dry and flattened grass where she had slept the only indication that there had been anyone there moments before.
+She noticed the dark figures surrounding her a second too late to pull away and, with a jerk in her stomach the whole group disappeared, leaving the dry and flattened grass where she had slept the only indication that there had been anyone there moments before.
 Within a minute, even this had gone as the drizzle grew to a heavy rain, soaking the grass.